English Language and Translation Department:

 The Department of English Language and Translation at the Applied Science Private University is the first academic Department in private universities that has two bachelor degree programs (English Language and Literature / English Language and Translation).
 The Department has highly qualified academic staff members that cover both majors.
 The Department was established in 1991 within the languages department, and then it became an individual department in 1993.
 It was accredited explicitly in 1994.

-The Department follows two modern computer language tests, one for simultaneous and sequential translation and the other for phonics and other language activities including grammar and reading.
+The Department has two modern computer language labs, one for simultaneous and consecutive translation and the other is used for phonetics and other language activities including grammar and reading.

 Most of the Department's students are Jordanian.
 On the other hand, the Department has a reasonable number of Arab students who were attracted by the University's reputation and the Department's.
 Besides, the students were able to acquire jobs easily due to their qualifications and efficiency.
 The capacity of the English Language and Translation major is 480 students, while the English Language and Literature major's capacity is 140 students.